 Policies & Procedures

-We are committed to safeguarding our young people and vulnerable adults; equality and diversity; and health and safety.
-Our policy statements for these three important areas are below.
+We are committed to safeguarding our young people and vulnerable adults; equality and diversity; health and safety; and protecting the personal information of those we work with.
+Our policy statements for these four important areas are below.

 Equal opportunities and diversity Statement